DataDog/heroku-buildpack-datadog/README.md

 ## System metrics

-By default, the buildpack will collect system metrics for the host machine running your Dyno.
+By default, the buildpack collects system metrics for the host machine running your Dyno.
 System metrics are not available for individual Dynos.
 To disable host system metrics collection, set the `DD_DISABLE_HOST_METRICS` environment variable to `true`.

-In order to collect system metrics about for your Dynos, you will need to to use a log drain to collect metric logs from the Heroku Logplex and forward them to Datadog.
+In order to collect system metrics about for your Dynos, use a log drain to collect metric logs from the Heroku Logplex and forward them to Datadog.
 See the [community integrations documentation][17] for a list of community supported log drains.

 ## File locations